Jubatian/rrpge-spec/specs/cpu_inst.rst

 ------------------------------------------------------------------------------

 The addressing mode if the opcode has such an operand, is specified on the low 6 bits of the opcode.
-The eight supported addressing modes are as follows:
+The nine supported addressing modes are as follows:

 +---------------------+--------------+---------------------------------------+
 | Binary              | Mnemonic     | Notes                                 |